sguox002/leetcode/leetcode-all.md

 ->>

 ### bitmask dp

 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.

+<<-1434	Number of Ways to Wear Different Hats to Each Other    		38.9%	Hard
+given n people and 40 types of hats from 1 to 40. n<=10.
+given a list of preference for each people. return the number of ways that n people wear different hats from each other.
+- dp problem, ith person choose j, then it will affect the later subproblem.
+- bitmask. but if we use hats, 2^40 would be too large. so we need convert hats to person. dp[i,mask] ith hat with mask of people.
+->>

 <<-1494	Parallel Courses II    		31.0%	Hard
 n courses from 1 to n. given a list of dependency [x,y] means x must be taken before y.
 You can take at most k courses per semester.